 6.)
 Unrefined oils instead of refined oils

 When purchasing unrefined oils, you’re buying them in a more natural/original state that allows you to benefit from the all nutrients the oils have to offer.
-Buying them refined, like Canola and corn oil, not only shorts you of important nutrients, but is increasing the risk of disease when used over time.
+Buying them refined, like Canola and corn oil, not only shorts you of important nutrients, but is increasing inflammation and disrupts gut health.

 Some of our favorite unrefined oils are avocado oil, coconut oil, sesame oil, and cold-pressed olive oil.
 I substitute any recipe that calls for vegetable oil with avocado oil or coconut oil.
 Simple.